Lefteris-Souflas/Multiple-Regression-Project/README.md

+# Multiple Regression Project

-# Statistics for Business Analytics I
+Assignment 2 for the Statistics I Course of AUEB's MSc in Business Analytics

 ## Assignment 2